TylerJBarros/Incident-Handlers-Journal/README.md

 # Incident-Handlers-Journal
 <h2>Description</h2>
 I worked on and completed the Google Cybersecurity Certificate in the spring of 2025.
-During the certification process, I completed an activity involving a scenario from a healthcare company.
-I was tasked with updating a file containing the IP addresses of employees who had access to restricted content.
-The company provided a remove list, containing IP addresses that needed to be removed from the original file.
-I created a Python algorithm to check whether the allow list contained any IP addresses on the remove list.
-If any of the IP addresses matched, they were removed from the allow list.
+During the certification process, I completed an activity in which I reviewed the details of security incidents and documented them in an incident handler’s journal.
+Each entry included the timestamp of the incident, a description of the event, the tools used, the five W’s (Who, what, when, where, and why), and any additional notes on the incident.
+Other entries describe labs that have been completed in security tools.
 <br />
 <br />